ianmurfinxyz/itzcoatl/README.md

 The controls are super simple.
 Use the arrow keys to steer mister snake in any which way you please, and the enter key, when on the menu, to select an option.

-Don't like these controls? :anguished: You can change them with a small edit to snake.h; all controls are laid out in the controls configuration sections of the header starting line 86.
+Don't like these controls? :anguished: You can change them with a small edit to snake.h; all controls are laid out in the controls configuration section of the header starting line 86.

 ```c++
 ////////////////////////////////////////////////////////////////////////////